molgenis/Graph2VR/README.md

   - **Storage**: At least 4GB of free space is recommended.

 ### Software Requirements
-- **Operating System**: Windows 10 or later for the PC version.
-The standalone version runs on Oculus Quest 2 and Quest 3 without a PC.
+- **Operating System**: Windows 10 or later for PC version; standalone version available for Oculus Quest 2 and Quest 3.

-- **Unity Engine**: Users do not need Unity to run Graph2VR, but for development or modification, Unity version 2021.2.15f is advised.
+- **Unity Engine**: For development, Unity version 2021.2.15f recommended.

 ### Standalone version Setup and Configuration
-- Oculus Quest 2 and Quest 3 users must enable developer mode to install the standalone version via SideQuest.
+- Oculus Quest 2 and Quest 3 users must enable developer mode for installation via SideQuest.

 ## Installation Instructions